-In considering its Solvency II cover ratio, however, the Group focuses on a shareholder view as this is considered by management to be more representative of the shareholders' risk exposure and the Group's ability to cover the SCR with eligible own funds and aligns with management's approach to dynamically manage its capital position.
-In arriving at the shareholder position, a number of adjustments are typically made to the regulatory Solvency II position as seen above, which are set out in section E.6.
-At 31 December 2018, the shareholder view surplus is £12.0 billion (2017: £12.2 billion) with a cover ratio of 204% (2017: 198%).
+The Group calculates its Solvency II position on a regulatory basis and on a 'shareholder view' basis.
+The shareholder view is considered by management to be more representative of the shareholders' risk exposure and the Group's ability to cover the SCR with eligible own funds and aligns with management's approach to dynamically manage its capital position.
+In arriving at the shareholder position, a number of adjustments are typically made to the regulatory Solvency II position.
+The Group Solvency II capital position, including these adjustments, is summarised in the table below: